cloudmesh-community/sp19-222-91/notebook.md

 shown in the results: originally the Jeep Wrangler was the car with the least distance to the Chevy Malibu, but after standardization, the Honda Civic was closest.
 The standardization also changes the k value.

+#3/26/2019
+Learned how to create references to subdirectories in project folder in python.
+This should help keep the files organized in the project directory.